Creating an Assessment Method

 Education Core Curriculum courses, department undergraduate

-Majors, and department Graduate Programs, each department must
+Majors, department Graduate Programs, and co-curricular programs,

-establish a standard departmental assessment method.
+each department or program must establish a standard assessment

 An effective assessment method is used to calculate what percentage